SparkySparks420/geometric-cosmology-tensor-filter/README.md

-Geometric Cosmology Tensor FilterThe only model predicting a clean Gaussian suppression of primordial B-modes on ℓ < 40 — from pure geometry."ΛCDM from Motion in the Fifth Dimension: A Pure-Geometric Origin of Dust and Dark Energy"
+Geometric Cosmology Tensor FilterThe only model predicting a clean Gaussian suppression of primordial B-modes on ℓ < 40 - from pure geometry."ΛCDM from Motion in the Fifth Dimension: A Pure-Geometric Origin of Dust and Dark Energy"
-(arXiv:2512.xxxxx – Dec 2025)
+(waiting for arXiv – Dec 2025)
 Smoking GunWhy Care?Standard braneworlds fail:  Excess dark radiation
 Weyl stress kills structure formation

-This model fixes it all — with:  Exact dust scaling
+This model fixes it all with:  Exact dust scaling
 C = 0
 π_W = 0